marq24/emacberry.com/_docs/1000-intro.md

 ## Right of revocation

-By revoking this privacy policy, GPSLogger II is not functional and therefore cannot be used.
+By revoking the privacy policy of GPSLogger II, the app is not functional and therefore cannot be used.
 Deletion of your personal data GPSLogger II stores your data exclusively on the mobile device. this data can be deleted by uninstalling GPSLogger II.
 You must delete created backups or export files.
 This backup data can be found on the device in the _GPSLogger II_ folder of your Downloads.